Climb to the Top of Mt Washington by Auto, Train, or Foot

 The Mt.
 Washington Observatory and weather station are also housed at the summit.
 The nonprofit institute performs research, provides educational lectures, and year-round summit adventures.
 Read more about the work of the institute.

 The State Park facilities are generally open to the public mid-May through Mid-October (when the auto road is open).
-Visit the Mt.
-Washington State Park Sherman Adams Visitor Center link for information on operating hours, fees, maps, and activities.
+Visit the Mt Washington State Park Sherman Adams Visitor Center website for information on operating hours, fees, maps, and activities.

-The privately owned Cog Railway is located on Route 302 near the Omni Mt.
+The Mount Washington Cog Railway is located on Route 302 near the Omni Mt.
 Washington Hotel in Bretton Woods.
 For more detailed information on the Cog read our article the Mt.
 Washington Cog Railway.

 There are many trails that ascend to the highest peak in the northeast.
-To narrow your choices and plan for the trip we suggest researching the following resources:
+To plan for the trip we suggest accessing the USAF Forest Service and State of NH Hiking and Fishing websites.

 Happy trails, Laura and Randy